Preparing for re-occupancy

 You will need to check your CCTV, intruder alarms and security lighting for correct operation and ensure your CCTV recording parameters remain in place.
 This might be part of ensuring that all remote monitoring is fully operations, including intercoms, IT/server, power supply and communications.

-If you would like to find out more about how Churches Fire can help ensure protection from fire and theft, please get in touch today.Contact Us
+If you would like to find out more about how Churches Fire & Security can help ensure protection from fire and theft, please get in touch today.Contact Us